RL4M/KeAP/README.md

 # Knowledge-exploited Auto-encoder for Proteins (KeAP)

 This repository contains an official implementation of KeAP, presented by our ICLR'23 paper titled [Protein Representation Learning via Knowledge Enhanced Primary Structure Reasoning](https://openreview.net/forum?id=VbCMhg7MRmj).
 KeAP effectively encodes knowledge into protein language models by learning to exploit Gene Ontology knowledge graphs for protein primary structure reasoning.
 Some code was borrowed from [OntoProtein](https://github.com/zjunlp/OntoProtein).

-❗NOTE: Please configure data, environments, and paths carefully.
+❗NOTE: Different from OntoProtein, KeAP performs pre-training on a filtered ProteinKG25 dataset to **avoid the data leakage issue in downstream tasks**.
+For more details please refer to `protein_go_train_triplet_v2.txt (Default)` in [instruction](./ProteinKG25.md).

 ----
 ## ProteinKG25 Configuration